VELUX Sustainability

 Decarbonising our operations

-To achieve our target, we are currently transitioning to 100% renewable energy and investing in energy efficiency across all our sites.
+Key levers for decarbonising our operations include: transitioning to 100% renewable energy and investing in energy efficiency across all our sites, as well as converting our fleets to electric vehicles.
 We are investing in bioboilers that use onsite wood waste from certified forestry, heat pumps, and other renewable solutions for our production sites.
-Once all the currently planned projects become operational in 2027, they are expected to save about 10,000 tonnes of CO2e annually.

 Committed to 100% renewable electricity

 In 2020, the VELUX Group joined RE100.
 This global initiative brings together influential businesses committed to accelerating change towards zero carbon grids at scale.
-By joining RE100, VELUX has committed to sourcing 100% renewable electricity by 2023.
-This target was met in 2023.
+By joining RE100, VELUX has committed to sourcing 100% renewable electricity, which was achieved in 2023.

-To secure additional renewable electricity, we have signed two renewable Virtual Power Purchase Agreements (PPAs) enabling two new solar (photovoltaic) PV parks in Spain.
-Once connected to the grid in 2024 and 2025, these new solar parks will generate 167GWh of renewable electricity each year.
+To secure additional renewable electricity, we have signed two renewable Virtual Power Purchase Agreements (PPAs) that have enabled two new solar (photovoltaic) PV parks in Spain.
+Now connected to the grid, these new solar parks will generate 167GWh of renewable electricity each year.
 That is enough power to cover all VELUX Group European operations today - and several years ahead - and it constitutes about 90% of our current global electricity consumption.

 The remaining renewable power is supplied by onsite solar PV installations and purchase of renewable power certificates in countries where PPAs are not yet possible.